braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/multivariate_testing.md

 #### Step 5: Pick the Action the Determines the Winner

-The Winning Variant can be measured by Unique Opens or Clicks for email, Opens for Push, or Primary Conversion Rate for all channels.
-Selecting Opens or Clicks to determine the winner will not affect what you choose for the campaign’s [Conversion Events][2].
+The Winning Variant can be measured by `Unique Opens` or `Clicks` for email, `Opens` for Push, or `Primary Conversion Rate` for all channels.
+Selecting `Opens` or `Clicks` to determine the winner will not affect what you choose for the campaign’s [Conversion Events][2].

-Keep in mind that if you’re using a Control Group, users in the Control Group cannot perform Opens or Clicks, so the “performance” of the Control Group is guaranteed to be `0`.
+Keep in mind that if you’re using a Control Group, users in the Control Group cannot perform `Opens` or `Clicks`, so the “performance” of the Control Group is guaranteed to be `0`.
 As a result, the Control Group cannot “win” the A/B test; however, you still may want to use a Control Group to track other metrics for users who do not receive a message.

 #### Step 6: Schedule When to Send the Winning Variant